 How to rebuild your life after a divorce - helpful guide & tips

 Regardless of whose decision it was to divorce, the end of a marriage can bring about a rollercoaster of unexpected feelings of shame, self-doubt, fear, and insecurity.
 You might worry that you’ll never be happy again.
 You might wonder whether you’ll ever find “The One” – if that’s something you believe in.
-This blog will help you with some ideas of how to rebuild your life after divorce.
+This blog will help you with some ideas on how to rebuild your life after divorce.

 To say that divorce can be stressful is an understatement.
-Between dividing up belongings, agreeing how you will co-parent your children (and pets), dealing with financial issues, and navigating the emotions, it’s no wonder so many people experience unexplained weight loss following their divorce.
+Between dividing up belongings, agreeing on how you will co-parent your children (and pets), dealing with financial issues, and navigating the emotions, it’s no wonder so many people experience unexplained weight loss following their divorce.

 One way to cope with the ending of your marriage is by turning it into a new beginning.
 As one chapter closes, another begins.
-Many people use a divorce as a chance to let go of bad habits and embrace new ones.
+Many people use divorce as a chance to let go of bad habits and embrace new ones.

 For instance, postmenopausal women who go through a divorce or separation have reported experiencing weight loss, increased physical activity, and positive changes in their health.
 Best of all, researchers found that the women’s weight loss was not tied to negative emotions.
 On the contrary, they were using their divorce as an excuse to “consciously engage in healthier behaviours.”